tkglaser/challenge.shell.01/README.md

 ```
 It is also possible to build the project into a Windows executable to achieve the command line as described in the PDF.

+## Configuration
+The application expects a file called `appsettings.json` to be in the current directory.
+This file contains a list of products and offers.
+It can be found in this repo at `PriceCalculator/appsettings.json`

 ## Testing the application

 The application has a set of tests using with MSTest and Moq.